Low End Mac Reader Specials

 Yes, learning DOS and Windows at the same time would have been very frustrating.
 New OS X users may experience the same frustration when using Classic mode - so we should do all in our power to minimize the need to do so.

 That said, most of us operate within two different user interfaces every day: the classic Mac OS, OS X, some version of Windows, or one of the supported Linux GUIs and our chosen Web browser.
-The Web browser has defined a new GUI that's neither Mac nor Windows.
+The browser has defined a new GUI that's neither Mac nor Windows.
 One click on a link activates it, not the Mac's double-click.
-Realizing this, Microsoft is shaping their interface to reflect our familiarity with Web browsers.
+Realizing this, Microsoft is shaping its interface to reflect our familiarity with Web browsers.

 Using multiple user interfaces is not an insurmountable problem, and there are ways for Apple to make it easier.
 The best thing Apple could do is provide a default Aqua appearance for the version of Mac OS 9 that ships with OS X 10.1 in September.
-If not the default, they should make an Aqua option available or at the very least not attempt to quash development of Aqua-like appearances for the classic Mac OS.
+If not the default, Apple should make an Aqua option available or at the very least not attempt to quash development of Aqua-like appearances for the classic Mac OS.

-At the same time, they should devise an appearance for OS X that is more classic-like - or at least not discourage efforts like the Sosumi Theme.
+At the same time, Apple should devise an appearance for OS X that is more classic-like - or at least not discourage efforts like the Sosumi Theme.
 By making the Classic environment and Aqua more similar, Apple can make it easier for new users to become proficient in both.

 Dragging Feet or Driving the Market?

 For every Power Mac and clone owner trying to hack Mac OS X onto unsupported hardware, there are probably dozens of Mac users who own supported software and are not moving X-ward.
 A very limited market is a great obstacle to developers.
-Until OS X reaches critical mass and grows a large enough market for their application, there's not strong need to create a Carbon or Cocoa version of a program that works just fine on the classic Mac OS that the vast majority of Mac users are still using.
+Until OS X reaches critical mass and grows a large enough market for their application, there's no strong need to create a Carbon or Cocoa version of a program that works just fine on the classic Mac OS that the vast majority of Mac users are still using.

 You could accuse me of dragging my feet, since I have no intention switching to Mac OS X until version 10.1 is available and there's are least one OS X application that makes it worth switching.
 I may buy OS X 10.1 to become familiar with it, but I won't switch until I have a reason to do so.
-I'm sure I'm not alone.

 There are three obstacles to consumer upgrades: